-Using antibiotics incorrectly can cause some bacteria to change.
+Using antibiotics incorrectly can cause some bacteria to change or permit resistant bacteria to grow.
 These changes make bacteria stronger, so most or all antibiotic medicines no longer work to kill them.
 This is called antibiotic resistance.
 Resistant bacteria continue to grow and multiply, making infections harder to treat.

 Antibiotics work by killing bacteria or keeping them from growing.
 Resistant bacteria keep growing, even when antibiotics are used.
 This problem is seen most often in hospitals and nursing homes.